William F. Kernan

-General William F. "Buck" Kernan (born January 29, 1946) was born in Fort Sam Houston, Texas.
+General William F. "Buck" Kernan (January 29, 1946 – September 2, 2025) was a General in the United States Army.

+Life and career

+Kernan was born in Fort Sam Houston, Texas, on January 29, 1946.
 He was commissioned in November 1968 from Officer Candidate School at Fort Benning, Georgia.
-He holds a Bachelor of Arts degree in history from Our Lady of the Lake University and a Master of Arts degree in personnel administration from Central Michigan University.
+He held a Bachelor of Arts degree in history from Our Lady of the Lake University and a Master of Arts degree in personnel administration from Central Michigan University.
 His military education includes the Infantry Advanced Course, the U.S. Army Command and General Staff College, and the U.S. Army War College.

 Kernan's initial assignment was as liaison officer with the 1st Brigade, 82nd Airborne Division, Fort Bragg, North Carolina.
 Assigned to Vietnam in August 1969, he served with the 1st Battalion, 327th Infantry Regiment, 101st Airborne Division, as a Rifle Platoon Leader, Battalion Reconnaissance Platoon Leader (Tiger Force), and Assistant S3.
-The Army's Criminal Investigation Command investigated his Tiger Force unit for alleged war crimes committed between May and November 1967, including the torture of prisoners and routine murder of civilians.
-No formal charges were ever filed.
-Following this assignment he returned to Fort Bragg, North Carolina, and served as company commander, 2d Battalion (Airborne), 325th Infantry.
+Following this assignment, he returned to Fort Bragg, North Carolina, and served as company commander, 2d Battalion (Airborne), 325th Infantry.